-At the longest times we can simulate this difference becomes smaller than $10^{-3}$.
+In Fig.~\ref{Fig2_App} we show results for $\langle\Psi_0|\vec{S}_i\cdot\vec{S}_{i+j}(t)|\Psi_0\rangle-{\langle\vec{S}_i\cdot\vec{S}_{i+j}\rangle_{\rm{th}}}$ for the quench with $|\Psi_0(5,0.2)\rangle$ and $H(1,0.2)$ considered in the main paper.
+At the longest times we can simulate, this difference is of order $10^{-3}$.
 Due to the Trotter decomposition we expect an error of order $(\delta t)^2\sim 10^{-3}$ so that the system has already thermalized within error bars.
-While we could, in principle, reduce the Trotter step $\delta t$ we also see oscillations of order $10^{-3}$ at these times so that a tighter bound on thermalization would in addition require substantially longer simulation times which are not feasible using present day computers and algorithms.
-Note that the relative deviation $\Delta_\textrm{rel}$ shown in Fig.~2(a) of the main paper is extremely sensitive to small errors because the difference plotted in Fig.~\ref{Supp_Mat_Fig_DMRG} is divided by the time average of the correlator.
-For the longer-range correlation functions this value becomes very small---we obtain, for example, $\overline{\vec{S}_i\vec{S}_{i+4}}\approx 0.039$---thus magnifying the numerical error in the time-dependent correlation function.
+While we could, in principle, reduce the Trotter step $\delta t$ we also see that a full equilibration has not taken place yet so that a tighter bound on thermalization would in addition require substantially longer simulation times which are not feasible using present day computers and algorithms.
+Note that the relative deviation $\Delta_{\rm rel}$ shown in Fig.~\ref{Fig3}(a) is extremely sensitive to small errors because the difference plotted in Fig.~\ref{Fig2_App} is divided by the time average of the correlator.
+For the longer-range correlation functions this value becomes very small---we obtain, for example, $\overline{\vec{S}_i\cdot\vec{S}_{i+4}}\approx 0.007$---thus magnifying the numerical error in the time-dependent correlation function.